dest-3/dest-3.github.io/_posts/2021-03-08-Circumventing-Artificats-InMemory-Shellcode-Loader.md

 Lets jump right in!

 In the following code, user32.dll is imported and the function declaration of MessageBox is created.
+Note that the **extern** modifier is used to indicate that the MessageBox method is implemented externally.
+This is standard procedure when wanting to utilize the DLLImport attribute to call unmanaged code.
-The Add-Type powershell keyword is then leveraged to compile the C# code containing the declaration.
-Finally, the MessageBox function will be called with the appropriate arguments.
+The **Add-Type** powershell keyword is then leveraged to compile the C# code containing the declaration.
+Finally, the MessageBox function is called with the appropriate arguments.

 Note that we are importing the P/Invoke APIs (using System; Using System.Runtime.InteropServices) in order to translate our C# data types to C. This satisfies the syntax requirements of the MessageBox function shown below.